Awkewainze/Awkewainze/README.md

-Senior/Lead developer that has touched a bit of everything, including TypeScript, C#, Java, C++, SQL, Lua, Rust, Python, etc... for cloud, web, mobile, desktop, and a few hardware projects.
+Senior/Lead developer that has touched a bit of everything, including TypeScript, C#, Java, C++, SQL, Lua, Rust, Python, Elixir, etc... for cloud, web, mobile, desktop, game dev, and hardware projects.

-Personally favorite tooling is TypeScript + C# but pushing myself to use other tools when possible!
+Personally current favorite languages are TypeScript + C#

+Currently working on learning elixir and getting into technical blogging

 <!--
 **Awkewainze/Awkewainze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.